SebastianUA/terraform/heroku/examples/heroku_domain/README.md

-# Work with Heroku domain via terraform
+# Work with AWS HEROKU_DOMAIN via terraform

 A terraform module for making HEROKU_DOMAIN.